nibanks/quic-disable-encryption/draft-banks-quic-disable-encryption.md

 This effectively gives the transport an additional 16 bytes per packet to be used for payload, since it is no longer including an AEAD tag.

+Because the AEAD tag is removed along with the encryption, the UDP checksum must be relied upon to determine any packet corruption.

 # Interactions with Path Changes

 When making the trust determination about the path being, each endpoints must